-- To navigate, either click on the up arrow to the right of the Finder window, click on the title bar of a window, or click and drag on the timeline at the right of the screen.
+- To navigate, click either on the up arrow to the right of the Finder window or the title bar of a window, or click and drag on the timeline at the right of the screen.
 You’ll see the time and date of each backup is displayed as you bring it to the front.

 - When you’ve found the backup you want to restore from, click in the Finder window and navigate to the file or folder you want to restore from, just as you would if you were navigating the Finder normally.